Arogyadham Ayurveda Treatment Center

 And, in terms of cold water, this can actually impede your digestive functions.
 Instead, drink a lot of warm or hot water and ginger tea throughout the day and with meals.
 The ginger tea also helps to increase Agni and as we said, this promotes digestion.
 For this practice, start with one cup of ginger tea in the morning, and if it feels right to increase your intake to 2 to 4 cups a day.

 The most important thing in an Ayurvedic Diet is to protect and help the digestive fire.
 In Ayurveda, we can take advantage of its peak when the sun is at its highest point in the sky, from about 12 to 1 p.m.
-In that time, you should eat the biggest meal of the day.
-With this, we are not saying you should start throwing down at an all you can eat buffet for lunch.
+At that time, you should eat the biggest meal of the day.
+With this, we are not saying you should start throwing down at an all-you-can-eat buffet for lunch.
 We mean that the point is to make your breakfast and dinner meals smaller and easier to digest.

 Eating manners and emotions